AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/ECS bare metal instance type family/ECS Bare Metal Instance.md

 Features

--   Provides flexible and powerful software-defined compute based on the X-Dragon architecture.
+-   Provides flexible and powerful software-defined compute based on the SHENLONG architecture.
 -   Is an instance family in which all instances are I/O optimized.
 -   Supports ESSDs, standard SSDs, and ultra disks.
 -   Uses NVIDIA V100 \(32 GB NVLink\) GPU processors.